lavafroth/opendotgit/README.md

 A simple Rust tool to download and extract source code from misconfigured open `.git` directories.

+> This project is under maintenance.
+I hope to change the code soon to accommodate for hyper 1.0 which is a major roadblock.
+Contributions are welcome.

 #### Installation

 Binary releases will be available following the first stable release.
 For now,